-In these new agile organizations, the role of enterprise architects is instrumental to provide strategic guidance, reference architectures and technology standards to the Dev teams so that they work in a standardized manner.
+In these new agile organizations, the role of enterprise architects is instrumental to provide strategic guidance, reference architectures, and technology standards to the Dev teams so that they work in a standardized manner.
 This can help avoid reworks due to potential misalignments with company standards and break down silos.

 It is therefore essential to better understand the key elements of SAFe.
-More and more large organizations are adopting this framework, including the notions of architectural runway, intentional architecture and emergent design.
+More and more large organizations are adopting this framework, including the notions of architectural runway, intentional architecture, and emergent design.
 Let’s see how the role of enterprise architects change to better interact with development teams, and how the EA practice might evolve in these new Agile organizations.

 One of the key components of the SAFe framework is the architectural runway.
-In the SAFe framework, developments are broken down in program increments, that last from 8 to 12 weeks.
-To extend the Architectural Runway, enablers are used to support the activities needed to provide the future business functionalities.
+In the SAFe framework, developments are broken down into program increments, that last from 8 to 12 weeks.
+To extend the Architectural Runway, enablers are used to support the activities needed to provide future business functionalities.
 Enablers include infrastructure, compliance, and architecture developments.
 Enablers are built for the next program increment.
 They ensure that business features developed in the next increment will land safely.
-Hence the term of “runway” like a plane landing on a runway.
+Hence the term “runway” like a plane landing on a runway.

 The architectural runway in SAFe

 On the one hand, developments are moving fast, and agile teams are empowered to design the architecture they need based on the eleventh principle of the Agile Manifesto: “The best architectures, requirements, and designs emerge from self-organizing teams”.
 This is the emergent design, as called in the SAFe framework.